Anaconda (1997 film): Plot

-The next day, the boat becomes jammed near a waterfall, and Terri, Danny, and Westridge enter the water to winch it loose.
-Denise confronts Serone and attempts to kill him to avenge Gary's death, but he turns the tables and strangles her with his legs before dumping her corpse into the river.
-When the creature returns, Westridge distracts it long enough for Terri and Danny to retreat while he ascends the waterfall.
+The next day, the boat becomes jammed near a waterfall.
+Terri, Danny, and Westridge enter the water to winch it loose.
+Denise attempts to kill Serone to avenge Gary's death, but he overpowers and strangles her with his legs, then dumps her corpse into the river.
+When the creature returns, Westridge distracts it for Terri and Danny to retreat.
 Serone breaks free during the attack and assaults Danny.
 The snake mounts a tree branch and attacks Westridge, unintentionally uprooting the tree, which kills Westridge in the subsequent fall.
-The tree falls onto the boat, subsequently awakening Cale: Serone, Danny, and Terri escape by jumping into the river.
-The snake resurfaces and attacks Danny, but Terri, having reboarded the boat, rescues him by repeatedly shooting it in the head, killing the snake.
-Serone, enraged over the killing of the anaconda, reboards the boat and attacks her and attempts to kill Danny.
-Cale rescues them by stabbing Serone with a tranquilizer dart before losing consciousness again himself, and Danny knocks Serone into the river.
+The snake attacks Danny, but Terri kills it by repeatedly shooting it in the head with a Winchester Model 70 rifle.
+An enraged Serone boards the boat, attacks Terri, and attempts to kill Danny.
+Cale, having been awakened by the chaos, stabs Serone with a tranquilizer dart, and Danny knocks Serone into the river.

-Serone eventually catches up to the group and captures Terri and Danny, drenching them with animal blood to bait a second, much larger female queen anaconda, measuring 40 ft; it attacks the pair, slowly suffocating them.
-He tries to catch it in a net, but it breaks free and attacks him, eventually swallowing him whole, which the pair observe while escaping their respective bonds.
-It chases Terri into a building, where she encounters a nest full of newborn anacondas, then regurgitates the still-alive, but partially digested Serone, who winks at Terri, and chases her up a smokestack.
-Danny pins its tail to the ground with a pickaxe and ignites a fire below the smokestack, setting the snake ablaze; the resulting explosion sends the burning anaconda flying out of the building and into the water.
-As Terri and Danny recuperate on a nearby dock, the creature suddenly resurfaces, but he stabs its head using an axe.
+Further down the river, the survivors discover an abandoned sawmill, which Terri and Danny search to find more fuel.
+Serone catches up to them and ties up Terri and Danny, drenching them with animal blood to bait a second, much larger female queen anaconda, measuring 40 ft.
+As it slowly suffocates them, Serone tries to catch it in a net.
+The snake breaks free and attacks him, eventually swallowing him whole, while Terri and Danny escape their bonds.
+Terri flees into a building, finding a nest full of newborn anacondas, and is chased up a smokestack.
+Danny uses a pickaxe to pin the snake's tail to the ground, then ignites a fire below the smokestack, setting the snake ablaze; the resulting explosion sends the burning anaconda flying out of the building and into the water.
+As Terri and Danny recuperate on a nearby dock, the creature suddenly resurfaces, but Danny stabs its head with an axe.

-Afterward, the pair reunites with Cale, who begins recuperating on the boat.
-While floating downriver, the trio locates the Shirishama tribe they were originally seeking and, realizing Serone was indeed right, begins filming their documentary.
+Afterward, the pair reunites with Cale, who is recovering on the boat.
+While floating downriver, the trio finds the Shirishama tribe and begins filming their documentary.